 Geophysical Data Science provides a foundation for statistical analysis and modelling of Earth System data sets.
 Students are initially provided with a review of core fundamental statistical concepts: probability, distribution, linear and multiple regression.
 Through the semester, course material will advance to cover important tools in climate, earth system modelling, and hydrologic analysis, including hypothesis testing and uncertainty analysis, stochastic processes, temporal and frequency domain analysis, principal component analysis and canonical correlation.

-- Conduct an intensive data analysis project on own data
+- conduct an intensive data analysis project on your own data

 Admission to the course